KaterynaSt/KaterynaSt.github.io/README.md

 I got my Master's Degree from the University of Ukraine.
 However, my major is called Tourism, we processed a lot of maths, statistics, research, business and economics.
 But, in general, I am a typical "switcher", as you may have heard about people, who decided after graduation to move to another field and through self-education, trainings, courses, they started new career.

 Now, I am exploiting my research and analytical skills in software testing.
-Currently, I have finished my previous project and I am involved in volunteering as a Manual QA at a startup, where I continue to use my gained experience and, of course, continue to learn new toold, methodologies and technologies.
+Currently, I have finished my previous project as a QA manual for an automotive manufacturer, where I tested Android apps and systems.
+Currently, I am involved in volunteering as a Manual QA at a startup, where I continue to use my gained experience and, of course, continue to learn new toold, methodologies and technologies.

 I would be extremely happy to continue applying my obtained knowledge in testing.
 It is a crucial step in my current career goal — to become a senior-level software tester in 2 years.